USF-HII/usf-hii.github.io/pages/usf-rc-hii/slurm.md

 - `sinfo` - Reports the state of partitions and nodes managed by Slurm.
 - `srun` - Used to submit a job for execution or initiate job steps in real time.
-- `sbatch` - Submits a job script for execution.
-The script typically contains one or more srun commands to launch parallel tasks.
+- `sbatch` - Submits a job script for execution typically containing srun commands to launch parallel tasks.
 - `squeue` - Reports the state of jobs or job steps.
 - `scancel` - Used to stop a job before it completes.